colemanbroad/tracker/notes/notes.md

 One of those moves is MLT specific - coalescing multiple detections into one.
 They also reference [Kernhigan Lin updates](^KL) which they use to improve the greedy solution between frame pairs?

 [^KL]: W. Kernighan and S. Lin.
 An efficient heuristic procedure for partitioning graphs.
 Bell system technical journal

+# [add index fields to KD Tree struct]

+This still needs to be done, but I don't know why it hasn't been an issue thus far?
+Why don't we need to do this when running our speed tests?
+A: We only need the indexed version of KDTree (based on `NodeIdx`) for NN queries for _tracking_.
+Since we already know that the `findNearestNeibFromSortedList()` does a better job we just use that.

+# [Implement a Tracking type]

+We chose to implement a tracking type `Tracking2D` that is very space efficient.
+It's almost generic and independent of dimension, but it depends on the dim of the `Pt` type which we hardcode to be 2.

+# [Fast, brute force search of tracking solutions with brute force search.]

+This is a fools errand.
+I've implemented a brute force search over permutations. see `tracker.enumeratePermutations()`.
+The combinatorial explosion makes this impossible.
+Printing out 9! permutations of 9 takes 4 seconds.
+The same for 10 takes 40s, etc.